Michael Owen: 2010–2011: Premier League title

-2011–12
+2011–2012: Limited appearances

 Owen started his first game of the season in the third round of the League Cup against Leeds United.
 He scored two goals in the first half, helping United to progress to the fourth round with a 3–0 win.
 His first goal came after he advanced to the box and scuffed a shot into the corner of the net.
 The second goal came on the half-hour mark, when he met Mame Biram Diouf's cross with instant control, before firing a right foot shot into the top.
 Owen started his second game of the season in the fourth round of the League Cup, against League Two club Aldershot Town.
 He scored the second goal of the 3–0 win.
 Dimitar Berbatov completed a run down the right flank before pulling the ball back into the box, with Owen scoring past Ross Worner.

 Owen started in United's home Champions League group stage match against Oțelul Galați on 2 November, however he was substituted early in the first half when he pulled up with a thigh injury; this was his last appearance for the team.
 In February 2012, Owen started light training with the Manchester United squad.
 From April 2012, Owen started full training but was not yet ready for first team games.
 On 13 May 2012, Owen was named as a substitute against Sunderland in United's final fixture, but he was not brought on.
 On 17 May 2012, Owen announced on Twitter that Manchester United would not be offering him a new deal, ending his three-year association with the club.

 Stoke City

 On 4 September 2012, Owen joined Stoke City on a one-year contract.
 He was handed the number 10 shirt from the departed Ricardo Fuller and made his debut in a 1–1 draw against Manchester City on 15 September.
 The start to his time at Stoke was hampered by a hamstring injury.
 Owen scored his first and only goal for Stoke on 19 January 2013 in a 3–1 defeat at Swansea City, his first goal since 25 October 2011.
 In doing so, he became only the seventh player to reach 150 Premier League goals.

 On 19 March 2013, Owen announced that he would retire from playing at the end of the 2012–13 season.
-He was restricted to just eight Premier League appearances for Stoke, all coming from the substitutes bench, including in his final appearance on 19 May 2013 against Southampton, where he received a standing ovation from both sets of supporters.
+He was restricted to just eight Premier League appearances for Stoke, all coming from the substitutes' bench, including in his final appearance on 19 May 2013 against Southampton, where he received a standing ovation from both sets of supporters.